-In our fast-paced global market, intellectual property is often one of the most significant assets of a company, and therefore plays a critical role in commercial transactions
+In a global market, IP is a significant company asset that plays a critical role in commercial transactions

 DRM can help you commercialize, exploit, secure and license your intellectual property rights.